 Description of Items:

-vacation of portions of streets) that exist was bevelopment Project Merced District in the by Vidal Drive, Font 19th Avenue and Junisouth, and Lake Merights in favor of the Contain quit claim decortain quit quit quit quit quit quit quit quit an Ordinance (File No. 160851) ordering the conditional of streets (along with public service easements within those within the Subphases 1A and 1B of the Parkmerced area, an approximately 152 acre site located in the Lake southwest corner of San Francisco and generally bounded Boulevard, Pinto Avenue, and Serrano Drive to the north, ipero Serra Boulevard to the east, Brotherhood Way to the reed Boulevard to the west; reserving various easement City and third party utilities, subject to conditions specified egating authority to the Director of Real Estate to execute eds; adopting findings under the California Environmental g findings that the vacations are consistent with the ment Agreement, the General Plan, and the eight priority Code, Section 101.1; directing the Clerk of the Board of certain transmittals; and authorizing actions by City officials Ordinance; scheduled pursuant to a Resolution (File No. he Board on August 2, 2016.
+Hearing to consider an Ordinance (File No. 160851) ordering the conditional vacation of portions of streets (along with public service easements within those streets) that exist within the Subphases 1A and 1B of the Parkmerced Development Project area, an approximately 152 acre site located in the Lake Merced District in the southwest corner of San Francisco and generally bounded by Vidal Drive, Font Boulevard, Pinto Avenue, and Serrano Drive to the north, 19th Avenue and Junipero Serra Boulevard to the east, Brotherhood Way to the south, and Lake Merced Boulevard to the west; reserving various easement rights in favor of the City and third party utilities, subject to conditions specified in this ordinance; delegating authority to the Director of Real Estate to execute certain quit claim deeds; adopting findings under the California Environmental Quality Act; adopting findings that the vacations are consistent with the Parkmerced Development Agreement, the General Plan, and the eight priority policies of Planning Code, Section 101.1; directing the Clerk of the Board of Supervisors to make certain transmittals; and authorizing actions by City officials in furtherance of this Ordinance; scheduled pursuant to a Resolution (File No. 160870) approved by the Board on August 2, 2016.

-County of San Francisc public places along the o, posted the above described document(s) in at least three (3) street(s) to be affected at least ten (14) days in advance of the Streets and Highways Code, Section 970.5):
+I, Affect J. Carrero Jr., an employee of the City and County of San Francisco, posted the above described document(s) in at least three (3) public places along the street(s) to be affected at least ten (14) days in advance of the hearing (pursuant to CA Streets and Highways Code, Section 970.5):

 Date: 8-22-2016

-Time: 10:30A- 3pm
+Time: 10:30A-3pm

 Location: Lake Merced District

+Signature:

-Signature: pletion, original must be filed in the above referenced file.
+Instructions: Apon completion, original must be filed in the apove referenced file.